 1. Not the Right Audience

 One of the main reasons your content might not be engaged with is because it is not aimed at the right audience.
 If your content does not directly speak to or address the pain points of the person reading it, chances are they will not engage in a meaningful way.
 In order to counteract this, developing detailed content personas can help you make sure your content is on the right track.
 Content personas are composite sketches of a target market based on validated data, not assumptions.
 Start off with a demographic in mind, and gather inputs from customer support representatives, sales reps, product managers, and most importantly – customers.
 Once you have a picture of your target persona’s goals and pain points you can create value propositions specific to their needs and compile keywords that are relevant to them.

 2. Doesn’t Provide Value

 This goes hand in hand with serving the right audience.
 Even if your content is being served to the right audience, it needs to provide value to the reader in order to get results.
 Look for ways to gear your content towards a specific persona by offering valuable information that is directly relevant to their pain points.
-This content engagement strategy will allow you to better understand your target persona, the more relevant your content will be to them.
+This content engagement strategy will allow you to better understand your target persona, and therefore create more relevant, engaging content.

 3. Not the Right Medium

 Blogs are not the only form of content marketing.
 It is important to diversify the types of content you are putting out in order to find out how your audience prefers to consume content.
 Some types of content commonly used to gain attention from users include:

 – Email Series